 I have taken the plunge and have started a bullet journal.
 I know, I know, I am rather late to this party, but better late than never, right?
-So today I wanted to share with you my initial thoughts and for those of you who are still to give this a try, or perhaps haven’t even heard of it, I’ll share a few tips for getting started with a bullet journal.
+A bullet journal is a type of free-flow organiser that you can create and design yourself, to help you keep on top of things.
+As it’s all new to me, today I wanted to share with you my initial thoughts and for those of you who are still to give this a try, or perhaps haven’t even heard of it, I’ll share a few tips for getting started with a bullet journal.

 A bullet journal is a system for keeping yourself organised created by Ryder Carroll.
 It’s a free-form planner, journal, log and more.
 It’s very flexible as you can tailor it to your needs.